-- China and India, both countries experiencing great economic growth for the last decade or so, are at the top of the group and are predicted to steadily increase spend on mobile learning in the years to come.
+- China and India, both countries experiencing great economic growth for the last decade or so, are at the top of the group and are predicted to steadily increase spending on mobile learning in the years to come.

 - The emerging Brazilian market is likely to have a significantly higher spend on mLearning compared to other Latin American countries.

 Although the forecast seems to be bright for mobile learning, it will not be without obstacles!
-The lack of fully localized content, available in emerging markets such as China, India and Brazil, is one of the main issues mLearning publishers will be facing to sustain steady growth.
+The lack of fully localized content, available in emerging markets such as China, India and Brazil is one of the main issues mLearning publishers will be facing to sustain steady growth.
 Compared to eLearning, mobile learning has a significantly higher dependency on content.

 1- mLearning is increasingly growing and will do so for the foreseeable future, with the help of current global reach and constant tech development